-The machine is totally agnostic to your skin color.
+The machine is agnostic to your skin color.
 It doesn't matter if you're a twelve-year-old girl or a lecturer at University.

 If you keep making the same mistake for ten hours straight, your computer won't scream at you.
 It won't punish you.
 It will happily await your commands.
 Also, the hurdles of entry are pretty low.
 An old computer is enough; even pen and paper and a book will suffice to work on cool programming ideas.